Boss-Codes/callisto/README.md

 4) Install all the dependencies
 5) `node .`

-*This is basic, requires some knowledge of coding to do*
+*This is a basic rundown, it requires some knowledge of coding to do*